mithril-security/blindbox/docs/docs/concepts/amd-sev.md

 One of the key advantages of confidential VMs is that we are not restricted as we can be when creating applications for enclaves.
 Confidential VMs offer easy-of-use and are compatible with most existing applications, even when they are large or complex applications.

 The code and data of the VM is secured by encryption.
-An attacker or malicious insider without the encryption key cannot cannot view the VM's memory.
 This encryption key is generated from a hardware random number generator and is stored in dedicated hardware registers where software cannot read it.
-The decrypted version is only available within the VM itself.
+The data is only decrypted when being processed by the AMD secure processor.

+AMD SEV also protects against integrity attacks where encrypted memory is tampered with.

+As is explained in AMD's documentation:

+	"The basic principle of SEV-SNP integrity is that if a VM is able to read a private (encrypted) page of memory, it must always read the value it last wrote.
+This means that if the VM wrote a value A to memory location X, whenever it later reads X it must either see the value A or it must get an exception indicating the memory could not be read".

 ### Trusted Computing Base (TCB)